zoewang27/curriculum_graph/README.md

-4, A page to manage all upload csv files, be able to upload files and delete files in this page.
+4, A page to manage all uploaded csv files, be able to upload files and delete files in this page.

 <img width="1143" alt="image" src="https://github.com/zoewang27/curriculum_graph/assets/135633595/dc524438-328a-4316-9e30-f42cf8ae01df">